APPLICATION TO GRADUATE STUDIES IN FRENCH

 - GRE scores (if you are a North American applicant): While you may enter your scores on the application, confirmation of scores will need to come directly from GRE.
 KU's GRE institutional code is 6871.
 International applicants do not need to submit GRE scores.

-Additional Required Supplemental Documents for Haitian Creole Studentship Applicants
+Additional Required Supplemental Documents for applicants who want to be considered for the Haitian Creole Studentship

 - For applicants whose native language is not Haitian Creole: Submit an mp3 audio file directly to the graduate director, Van Kelly (email@example.com), on which you will speak extemporaneously (do not use a prepared script) for approximately five minutes in Haitian Creole, giving an account of background, training, and interests.